mendix/docs/content/releasenotes/developer-portal/index.md

 ### January 15th, 2020

+#### New Features

+* We released the Mendix [Control Center](/developerportal/control-center/index), which provides governance and control features for Mendix Admins (former Company Admins).

 #### Improvements

-* We released the new [Control Center](/developerportal/control-center/index), which provides governance and control features for Mendix Admins (former Company Admins).
 * We moved the existing Company Admin features in the Developer Portal to Control Center.

 ## 2020